realabdulkhaliq/Prompting-Guide-for-Agentic-AI/ChatGPT-5 Prompts.md

 Prompt: You're my ghostwriter.
 Turn this rough bullet outline into a high-impact {Linkedin post / Twitter thread / Medium article}.
 Keep it engaging, clear, and tailored to {target audience}.
 Here's my outline: {insert}

 Top 7 ChatGPT-5 Prompts for Next-Level Results

+1. Precision prompts
+   Prompt: "Act as a (ROLE) and solve
+   (PROBLEM).
+Ask me clarifying questions before answering so the response is 100% accurate."